Not Shy (song)

 "Not Shy" is a song recorded by South Korean girl group Itzy for their third extended play of the same name.
 It was released as the EP's lead single through JYP Entertainment and Republic on August 17, 2020.
-It is an R&B trap-dance song that incorporates hip-hop, pop, and caribbean elements.
-It was composed by Kobee and Charlotte Wilson, while it was written by JY Park “The Asiansoul” who also handled the arrangement alongside Kobee and earattack.
+It is a song that blends R&B and trap-dance, driven by rapid beats and 'intense' saxophone sounds.
+With a mix of hip-hop, pop, and Caribbean influences, featuring lyrics by J.Y.
+Park.
+The song encourages confident expression of love without hesitation, reflecting a notable shift in the group's style with its upbeat tempo and empowering message.

+Commercially, "Not Shy" peaked at number nine on the Gaon Digital Chart and at number four on the Billboard K-pop Hot 100, earning Itzy their fourth top-ten hit on both charts.
+The song won five music program awards in South Korea and has since been certified gold by the Recording Industry Association of Japan (RIAJ).
 An accompanying music video was uploaded onto JYP's YouTube channel simultaneously with the single's release and has surpassed 200 million views on the platform.

+Background

+On June 22, 2020, it was reported that Itzy is preparing for a comeback at the end of July.
 On January 22, 2021 an English version of "Not Shy" was released on Itzy's English debut extended play Not Shy (English Ver.).
 It was accompanied by a music video featuring 3-D Zepeto avatars of the members.
 A Japanese version of "Not Shy" was also included on Itzy's first compilation album It'z Itzy, which was released on December 22, 2021.

-Background and release

-On June 22, 2020, it was reported that Itzy is preparing for a comeback at the end of July.
+The Japanese lyrics were written by Yohei.